Arenes (Cambridge (CIE) A Level Chemistry): Exam Questions

 Benzene can undergo electrophilic substitution with ethanoyl chloride in the presence of aluminium chloride.

-ii) Draw the mechanism for the reaction.
+ii) Describe the mechanism for the reaction.
+Include all relevant curly arrows and charges.

 2b